Carousel Productions

 Carousel Productions, Inc. is the organization that currently owns and runs the Miss Earth and Miss Philippines Earth beauty contest.
 The annual events are produced in partnership with ABS-CBN Corporation.
 The organization is based in the Philippines.

 History

 Carousel Productions organizes the Miss Earth and Miss Philippines Earth beauty pageants annually since 2001.
 It is based in Manila, Philippines.
 The production sells national franchise and television rights of the pageants in other countries.
 The organization is headed by Ramon Monzon as president and Lorraine E. Schuck as executive vice president.

 In 2004, Carousel Productions Inc. formed the Miss Earth Foundation to work in environmental causes.
-Its campaign focuses in educating the youth in environmental awareness.
+Its campaign focuses on educating the youth in environmental awareness.
 Its major project "I Love Planet Earth" School Tour, teaches, distribute educational aides for school children as well as "I Will Heal the Earth" Pledge, an environmental check leaflets to remind every individual on eco-responsibility.